robinrodricks/FluentListView/README.md

-How do I put an image next to a group heading?[¶](#how-do-i-put-an-image-next-to-a-group-heading "Permalink to this headline")
+How do I put an image next to a group heading?
 -----------------------------------------------------------------------------------------------------------------------------------

 On XP, you can’t.
 Groups on XP get a header and that is all.